-The outcomes of this research is that the Spinal Injury Project team now have in-depth understanding of how the cells can be used to help clean up the injury site and how the activity can be turned on and turned off as needed.
+The outcome of this research is that the Spinal Injury Project team now have in-depth understanding of how the cells can be used to help clean up the injury site and how the activity can be turned on and turned off as needed.

 Publications